Manuscripts published in JPPR are free of charge.

 Nomenclature, abbreviations, and units

-The Latin binomial or trinomial (in italics) and authority must be shown for all plants, insects, and pathogens when first used in either the abstract, the main text, or in a table.
-SI units should be used, e.g.: mg, g, km, m, cm, mm, ppm, cpm, Ci (Curie), l (litre), ml, s (seconds), min (minute), h (hour), mol, etc. Use mg · l–1 instead of mg/l, g · m–2 instead of g/m2 or ml × pot–1 instead of ml/pot.
-Units must be indicated on each occurrence of numerical information and at the axes of all graphs.
-To express a unit of measurement, use a space between the number and the unit (5 g; 20 ha) except for percentages (37%) and degrees 3°C. In a series of measurements, indicate the unit at the end (3, 6, and 8 mm).
+ml × pot–1 instead of ml/pot.
+Units must be indicated for each occurrence of numerical information and at the axes of all graphs.
+To express a unit of measurement, use a space between the number and the unit (5 g; 20 ha) except for percentages (37%) and degrees (3°C).
+In a series of measurements, indicate the unit at the end (3, 6, and 8 mm).
 Abbreviate units only after a numeric value (24 h; several hours later).
 Isotope numbers should precede the symbols (e.g., 18O).
 The decimal marker is a point (e.g., 0.1 m), while the thousand’s separator is a coma on either side of the decimal period (e.g., 25,562.987,05).
 The decimal point in all numbers between 1 and –1, except 0, must be preceded by 0 (e.g., 0.26).
 In general, use words for numbers one through nine, and use digits for 10 and over.
 For a series of numbers, any of which are over 10, use all digits.
-Don’t use the MathType or MS Word Equations editor for symbols or variables written in the running article text (use the Symbol letters).
+Do not use the MathType or MS Word Equations editor for symbols or variables written in the running article text (use the Symbol letters).
 Currency.
 Use euro or U.S. dollar as a currency in the computations and results.

-Tables, Figures, Phothographs, Drawings
+Tables, Figures, Photographs, Drawings

 All illustrative material must be of publication quality.
 Photographs and RGB bitmaps should be provided in JPG or TIFF file format.
 They must have no less than 300 dpi resolution.
-The text column should be 8 cm wide and they must be at least 1000 pixels wide.
+The text column should be 8 cm wide and must be at least 1000 pixels wide.
 Please send original (not resized) photograph(s), straight from a digital camera, without any text descriptions on the photo.
-All photos, graphs, illustrations and diagrams must be referred to as a figure and numbered (Fig. 1), continually according to the order in which they are included in the text, using Arabic numerals.
+All photos, graphs, illustrations and diagrams must be referred to as a figure and numbered (Fig. 1), according to the order in which they are included in the text, using Arabic numerals.
 Abbreviations or symbols used in the figures must be explained either in the figure title or as a footnote.

 Bitmaps combined with text object descriptions should be provided in MS Word or MS Powerpoint format.
 Text objects using Arial font-face should be editable (changing font-face or font size).

-Drawings should be provided in MS Word, MS Powerpoint, CorelDRAW or EPS file format and stored with original data file.
+Drawings should be provided in MS Word, MS Powerpoint, CorelDRAW or EPS file format and stored with the original data file.
 Text objects using Arial font-face should be editable (changing font-face or font size).

 Charts (MS Excel graphs) should be provided in MS Excel file format, and stored with original MS Excel data file without captions but with the number of the figure attached.
 Please do not use bitmap fills for bar charts.
-Use colour fills only if necessary.
+Use color fills only if necessary.

 Captions and legends should be added at the end of the text, referred to as "Fig." and numbered consecutively throughout the paper.